Everything You Need To Know About New York's New Paid Family Leave Policy

 How can I request leave?

 In order to request leave, employees should notify their employer 30 days in advance of a “foreseeable event”—a due date, an adoption date, or date of foster placement.
 If that is not possible, they should notify their employer as far in advance as possible.
-Once the “qualifying event” (birth, adoption, or placement) occurs, new parents have 30 days to file a claim.
+Once the leave starts, new parents have 30 days to file a claim.
 After employees submit a completed “bonding leave” form packet, which can be obtained from the employer, their employer’s insurance carrier, or from ny.gov/PaidFamilyLeave, employers have a three-day window to complete their part of the forms.
 If the employer does not do so, parents can proceed regardless by submitting their forms and supporting documentation to the insurance company.
 The insurance company then has 18 days to accept or deny the claim, which will go back to the beginning of leave.

 The new paid family leave policy is “providing opportunities where there haven’t been opportunities before,” Stewart says.
 “This is really, really good news for a lot of people.”